GoNZooo/gonz/README.md

 `git clone https://github.com/GoNZooo/gonz.git`

 This will create a folder named `gonz` in the location you have issued the command in.

 ### Add the collection to your packages

 `raco pkg install --link absolute-path-to-gonz-folder`

-raco will install the package information and will refer to this directory when you use the package
+raco will install the package information and will refer to this directory when you use the package.

 ([Click here](http://docs.racket-lang.org/guide/module-basics.html?q=collections#%28part._link-collection%29) to see alternative ways to add collections.)